 In 2019 the board of directors and staff started a capital campaign to raise $8 million to finish the restoration and add things to the facility like HVAC, a freight elevator and a fire suppression system.
 The campaign reached 40% of the goal at $3.2 million and the board of directors and staff decided to publicly announce the campaign in May of 2022.
 Work continues on the campaign to reach the $8 million goal.

 To learn more about our "Jewel of the Hills Campaign" to raise $8M, read the press release below.
-If you are interested in donating or learning more about how to support this campaign, contact our Development Director, Christine or our Executive Director, Thomas at 605-584-2067.
+If you are interested in donating or learning more about how to support this campaign, contact us at 605-584-2067.

 Jack & Vianne Kucera are leading the way with the Capital Campaign as they have committed $1.5 million to the project.
 Jack and Vianne are passionate about philanthropy and have donated to several organizations, most notably the Air Force Academy.
 While Jack and Vianne have several locations they call home, the Black Hills and Lead are where their hearts are and their roots run deep.
 Both of their families have been extensively involved in the Opera House over the years.
 From Vianne's grandmother playing the piano during the silent movie era to Jack's father volunteering as the go-to electrician for the Opera House.